YousonicTech/T60_train_test/README.md

 test_resnet50_500Hz_old: Used for previously generated data

 ### Why split?
 Because the structures of the new and previous data are different!!!
-The previous data has clean and new data has not.
+The previous data has clean but new data has not.